Yuan-Meng/personal_website/content/posts/causality.md

 Your stats professor can say *"correlation is not causation"* like a broken record, but we can't help but think about causation.
 Even 12-month-old babies don't think the motions of the two blocks are merely correlated.
 They look longer, as if *surprised*, when we reverse the sequence (but not if the blocks don't abide by Newton's Third Law, in which case the event can't be causal, [Kominsky et al., 2017](http://www.jfkominsky.com/demos.html)).
 If you're intrigued by causal cognition, I recommend [this talk](https://youtu.be/q0HLci67Tr8) by Tobias Gerstenberg.

 But my priors tell me you're here for data science.
-Just as causation is a fundamental part of human cognition, it is also the backbone of data science and perhaps, "the cement of the universe" --- as Hume beautifully put it in [*Abstract*](http://web.mnstate.edu/gracyk/courses/web%20publishing/hume'sabstract.htm).
+Just as causation is a fundamental part of human cognition, it is also the backbone of data science and, perhaps, "the cement of the universe" --- as Hume beautifully put it in [*Abstract*](http://web.mnstate.edu/gracyk/courses/web%20publishing/hume'sabstract.htm).

 ## We can't make things happen without knowing why